ModellingWebLab/deployment/README.md

 Make sure you allow inbound access on ports 80 (HTTP), 443 (HTTPS) and 22 (SSH), either for everyone or just for your IP address.

 You will also need to give the machine a valid public domain name, or the certbot certificate generation will fail.
+This may need to be done after creating the VM (e.g. via the Azure portal) so we specify the name in the Ansible call below to avoid picking up a default internal one.

 Add an administrator user account for yourself, ideally with SSH public key authentication.

-Example cloud-init file (change the superuser details to match you):
+Example cloud-init file (change the webserver_fqdn and superuser details to match your setup):
 ```yaml
 #cloud-config
 package_update: true